 - Hōlua – With its unpredictable weather and wide temperature range, Hōlua is for the true adventurers out there.
 You can access Hōlua by hiking 3.7 miles down the Halemau’u Trail or 7.4 miles from the Keoneheʻeheʻe Trailhead.
 A quick note: be prepared for rain at all times of the year.

 All the options listed above require previous reservations through recreation.gov and paying entrance fees; you’ll also want to invest in a great stargazing tent.
 Also, keep in mind these camping options are recommended for experienced adventurers since they require a significant hike to reach.

 What to See & Do During the Day at Haleakalā

 While you may be all about the stars on your Haleakalā stargazing trip, the truth is this national park has a lot to offer during the day, too.
 Especially if you’re a nature lover, you’re in for a treat.

 - Seeing the sunrise and sunset: Watching the sunrise is one of the most popular activities in the Park and a great complement to your Haleakalā National Park stargazing experience.
-To view the sunrise or sunset, you have to make a previous reservation and get the required permit.
+To view the sunrise, you have to make a previous reservation and get the required permit.

 - Hiking: There are many trails around the immense park, and all are classified based on the ecosystem you’d observe.
 Currently, there are three: Desert Hikes, Subalpine Shrubland Hikes, and Coastal District Hikes.